tehnomaan/slimweb/README.md

 ## Components

-In previous topic, session injector was defined.
+In "Basic Usage", session argument injector was introduced.
 In fact, it is possible to declare methods with any argument type as long as appropriate injector has been registered with ApplicationInitializer.
 By default, Slimweb supports these method argument types: HttpSession, HttpServletRequest, HttpServletResponse, HttpAccessor